lsst-sitcom/sitcomtn-037/index.rst

 When the calibrations used on the summit need to be updated, this is the role of the calibration scientist and is not the responsibility of the observer.
 Furthermore, this cadence is expected to be slow (months) and is therefore outside the scope of this charge.

 .. [#] The `Watcher CSC <https://ts-watcher.lsst.io/>`_ is provided a list of "rules" that it ensures the system is always obeying.
-If a rule is violated, such as a temperature going out of specification, the an alert or alarm is issued to the observer via the LOVE interface.
+   If a rule is violated, such as a temperature going out of specification, an alert or alarm is issued to the observer via the LOVE interface.
    The alarm stays in place until the rule is no longer violated and the original alert has been acknowledged.
    The Watcher is not able to perform analyses and only evaluates simple conditions.

 .. _Deliverable 2: